Kek Galabru: A peacemaker between Sihanouk and Hun Sen

 In the late 1970s, Madame Kek met her late husband Jean-Jacques Galabru in Paris, brother of famous actor Michel Galabru, and followed him to various posts abroad.
 In a turn of events which remains a rather "untold story" of Cambodia, this former diplomat and his wife flew to Phnom Penh in early 1987 to meet Hun Sen, in order to organize a meeting between Prime Minister Hun Sen and then-Prince Norodom Sihanouk in December 1987 at Fère-en-Tardenois, north of Paris for talks that eventually led to the 1991 Paris Peace Accords.
 While her husband had met Hun Sen in 1982 during his tenure in Angola, Kek Galabru had kept close ties with Sihanouk during his exile in Beijing.

-On October 1989, she was appointed as a special envoy of the State of Cambodia to represent Khmer interests in France and in Europe.
+In October 1989, she was appointed as a special envoy of the State of Cambodia to represent Khmer interests in France and in Europe.